Preferred Funds: The DFA Advantage

 Cardiff Park is among a select group of advisors qualified to offer clients direct access to passively managed, index-like funds designed and offered through Dimensional Fund Advisors (DFA).
 Founded in 1981, DFA works with some of the world's leading financial economists to bring their theories and research into practice.

-The DFA investment approach draws upon the work of Nobel laureates and renowned financial economists, including DFA’s Board of Directors, Eugene Fama (University of Chicago), and Kenneth French (Dartmouth).
+The DFA investment approach draws upon the work of Nobel laureates and financial economists, including Eugene Fama (University of Chicago), and Kenneth French (Dartmouth).
+These are just two of the renowned names to be found on the DFA Board of Directors.
 Professors Fama and French are among eminent academic leaders whose breakthrough theories challenged and changed the practical world of modern investing by examining the behavior of markets, the relationship between capital structure and firm value, and the common risk factors in stock and bond returns.
-Among other things, their research demonstrated that holding the market and over-weighting portfolio exposure to size and value risk factors offers more attractive expected returns than most active investment advisors, the majority of whom fail to beat market benchmarks.
+Among other things, their research demonstrated that holding the market and over-weighting portfolio exposure to size and value risk factors offer more attractive expected returns than most active investment advisors, the majority of whom fail to beat market benchmarks.

 DFA mutual funds offer broad diversification and are structured for low turnover and reduced trading costs and capital gains distributions.
 Fund management fees are low, in part because DFA funds do not charge 12B-1 fees to cover marketing and advertising expenses.
-DFA total mutual fund fees, and costs are believed to be lower than the total fees and expenses incurred by most other mutual funds, including many similar exchange traded funds (ETF) and other index funds.
+DFA total mutual fund fees and costs tend to be lower than the total fees and expenses incurred by most other mutual funds, including many similar exchange traded funds (ETFs) and other index funds

 Traditional managers fall into two camps: active and indexing.
 Active managers spend time and resources attempting to identify mispricing in the market.
 These imbalances are not easy to exploit consistently or cost-effectively.
-An active manager's stock choices and market timing efforts may result in poor diversification, frequent trading, and higher turnover, which can undermine asset class exposure and generate higher costs.
+An active manager's stock choices and market-timing efforts may result in poor diversification, frequent trading, and high turnover, which can undermine asset class exposure and generate higher costs.

 Asset class investing as practiced by DFA takes a different approach to pure indexing, offering more flexibility in portfolio composition, broader diversification and greater exposure to key risk factors that generate returns.
 Asset class investing also gives traders the freedom to lower transaction costs, leading to more precise asset class exposure and higher expected returns.

-DFA’s approach to investing is dynamic as it seeks to control the forces that influence returns.
+DFA’s dynamic approach to investing seeks to control the forces that influence returns.
 Fees, commissions, market impact costs, and bid/ask spreads consume a high proportion of the gross investment returns offered by the markets.
-DFA makes it a priority to minimize these costs in strategy design, management, and execution.
-Their structured, engineered approach combined with patient trading translates into lower management fees and higher returns.
+DFA works to minimize these costs in strategy design, management, and execution.
+A structured, engineered approach combined with patient trading translates into lower management fees and higher returns.

-In short, DFA funds buy and sell solely on price and not according to the pressures of time, limited alternatives, or commitment to a forecast or index.
+In short, DFA is an astute trader, buying and selling solely on price, not according to the pressures of time, limited alternatives, or commitment to a forecast or index.
 The result is formidable trading power.
 By being patient when others are pushing to buy and sell, and price sensitive when others pay a premium, DFA works daily to improve results.